erikw/jekyll-google_search_console_verification_file/README.md

    ```

 # Development
-The structure of this plugin was inspired by [https://ayastreb.me/writing-a-jekyll-plugin/](https://ayastreb.me/writing-a-jekyll-plugin/), the plugin jekyll-sitemap and the [Bundler Gem tutorial](https://bundler.io/guides/creating_gem.html).
+The structure of this plugin was inspired by [https://ayastreb.me/writing-a-jekyll-plugin/](https://ayastreb.me/writing-a-jekyll-plugin/), the plugin jekyll-sitemap, and the [Bundler Gem tutorial](https://bundler.io/guides/creating_gem.html).

 After checking out the repo;
-1. Install [RVM](https://rvm.io/rvm/install) and install a supported ruby version (see .gemspec)
+1. Install [RVM](https://rvm.io/rvm/install) and install a supported Ruby version (see .gemspec)
 1. run `scripts/setup` to install dependencies
 1. run `scripts/test` to run the tests
 1. You can also run `scripts/console` for an interactive prompt that will allow you to experiment.